-- 10.1 There are a number of circumstances which may lead us to review your place at the University, including the following: - because you haven't registered for your course when we asked you to; - because your engagement with the University is not satisfactory; - for academic reasons in other words, because you haven't successfully completed and passed one or more units on your course; - for disciplinary reasons, including where we have received information which may have led us to make a different decision about your place at the University, or because you have been convicted of a criminal offence involving a court hearing; - because we believe your health or behaviour is presenting an exceptional level of concern to us, or is disrupting the day-to-day work of the University community; - because you have taken a formal break from your studies, which we call intermission, but you don't meet the conditions we have set for your return or you don't reply to us when we ask you if you want to return; or - because you haven't paid your tuition fees or rent for a place in our accommodation.
-See above for more about paying your fees or debts to us.
+- 11.1 There are a number of circumstances which may lead us to review your place at the University, including the following: - because you haven't registered for your course when we asked you to: - because your engagement with the University is not satisfactory; - for academic reasons in other words, because you haven't successfully completed and passed one or more units on your course; - for disciplinary reasons, including where we have received information which may have led us to make a different decision about your place at the University, or because you have been convicted of a criminal offence involving a court hearing; - because we believe your health or behaviour is presenting an exceptional level of concern to us, or is disrupting the day-to-day work of the University community; - because you have taken a formal break from your studies, which we call intermission, but you don't meet the conditions we have set for your return or you don't reply to us when we ask you if you want to return; or

+- because you haven't paid your tuition fees or rent for a place in our accommodation.
+See above for more about paying your fees or debts to us; and/or - because you have breached the terms of your visa and UKVI have rescinded your right to study in the UK.